 - Permits are not required on Saturday, Sunday and holidays when campus is closed.
 All other regulations are enforced 24 hours a day, seven days a week.

 Safety is ASI’s number one priority.
 Consequently minors under the age of 18 are not allowed to use the studios (with the exception of a minor who is also a Cal Poly student).
-The presence of minors in an environment which includes spinning saw blades, open flames, hot pottery kilns, sharp tools and loud noises is not an appropriate venue for children to exercise their curiosity.
+The presence of minors in an environment which includes hot pottery kilns, sharp tools, and loud noises is not an appropriate venue for children to exercise their curiosity.
 Parents may briefly tour children through the center but parents may not use studios while their children are in attendance.

 Parents who do not honor this policy will be asked to leave the facility.